Fan Girl (2015 film)

 Fan Girl is a 2015 American teen comedy film directed by Paul Jarrett.
+The film stars Kiernan Shipka as Telulah Farrow, Meg Ryan as Telulah's mother, Mary Farrow, and the pop punk band All Time Low as themselves.
 It had its world premiere at the LA Film Festival on June 15, 2015, before airing on ABC Family on October 3, 2015.
-The film stars Kiernan Shipka as Telulah Farrow, Meg Ryan as Telulah's mother, Mary Farrow, and the pop punk band All Time Low as themselves.

 Premise

 A high school sophomore with a passion for filmmaking sets out to make a film about her favorite band, All Time Low, and enter it in her school's film competition.